-ARPA and You Be sure and read through the entire page at the link above.
+Be sure and read through the entire page at this link.
+ARPA and You

 Even though ARPA does not specifically mention "metal detecting", you need to understand what ARPA says about digging artifacts.